NikolaiRadke/JQ6500-rescue-tool/README.md

 ## How to upgrade your JQ6500 module with more Flash

-You can replace the Winbond **25Q16JVSIQ** with 16 MBit or the **25Q31JVSIQ** with 32 Mbit SPI flash chip with a larger model, the **25Q64JVSIQ** or the largest **25Q128JVSIQ**.
+You can replace the Winbond 25Q16JVSIQ with 16MBit or the 25Q31JVSIQ with 32Mbit SPI flash chip with a larger model, the **25Q64JVSIQ** or the largest **25Q128JVSIQ**.
 Desolder your old one and replace it with the bigger one.
 You need SMD soldering skills.
 Then reinstall the interface with `./jq6500 -X`.

 # Related sites